scalazone/monix/topics/monix-task-foundations/basictransformations.md

 `Task.traverse` takes a `Seq[A]` and a function of type `f: A => Task[B]`, and returns a `Task[Seq[B]]`.
 This is similar to `Task.sequence`, but it uses `f` to generate each `Task`.

-All `Task.sequence` semantics hold, meaning the effects are ordered, and the tasks WILL NOT execute in parallel:
+All `Task.sequence` semantics hold, meaning the effects are ordered and the tasks WILL NOT execute in parallel:

 ```scala
 import monix.eval.Task